csebooks/operating-systems/content.en/overview/_index.md

 The concept of modes can be extended beyond two modes.
 For example, Intel processors have four separate **protection rings**, where ring 0 is kernel mode and ring 3 is user mode.
 (Although rings 1 and 2 could be used for vari- ous operating-systemservices, in practice they are rarely used.)
 ARMv8 systems have seven modes.
 CPUs that support virtualization (Section 18.1) frequently have a separate mode to indicate when the **virtual machine manager** (**VMM**) is in control of the system.
 In this mode, the VMM has more privileges than user processes but fewer than the kernel.
 It needs that level of privilege so it can create and manage virtual machines, changing the CPU state to do so.

 We can now better understand the life cycle of instruction execution in a computer system.
 Initial control resides in the operating system,where instruc- tions are executed in kernel mode.
 When control is given to a user applica- tion, the mode is set to user mode.
 Eventually, control is switched back to the operating system via an interrupt, a trap, or a system call.
-Most contem- porary operating systems—such as Microsoft Windows, Unix, and Linux—

-**26 Chapter 1 Introduction**

-take advantage of this dual-mode feature and provide greater protection for the operating system.
+Most contem- porary operating systems—such as Microsoft Windows, Unix, and Linux take advantage of this dual-mode feature and provide greater protection for the operating system.

 System calls provide the means for a user program to ask the operating system to perform tasks reserved for the operating system on the user pro- gram’s behalf.
 A system call is invoked in a variety of ways, depending on the functionality provided by the underlying processor.
 In all forms, it is the method used by a process to request action by the operating system.
 A system call usually takes the form of a trap to a specific location in the interrupt vector.
 This trap can be executed by a generic trap instruction, although some systems have a specific syscall instruction to invoke a system call.